-Look behind, in between and beyond the monumental marble walls of the Metropolitan Museum of Art and the Natural History Museum for some of NYC’s more eccentric museums.
-This week we explores NYC’s more unusual museums and libraries dedicated to iconic toys, wizardry, and the legacy of the mob.
+Look behind, in between and beyond the monumental marble walls of the Metropolitan Museum of Art and the American Musuem of Natural History for some of New York City’s more eccentric museums.
+This week we explores those more unusual museums and libraries dedicated to iconic toys, wizardry, and the legacy of the mob.

 After visiting the Morbid Anatomy Library, part of Brooklyn’s interdisciplinary Proteus Gowanus Gallery, you are likely to feel haunted.
 I personally woke with my brow damp and my heart hammering, the memory of a black-and-white photograph depicting a dead baby clinging to my waking moments like residue.
 However, I promise you terror is far from the only emotional response the experience will elicit.
 After all, the Morbid Anatomy Library’s raison d’être is to showcase the curious intersection between beauty and death.
 Amidst the collection, there is much to be had of both. (more…)